JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Interpreting the outcomes of cell viability and proliferation assays entails navigating a series of challenges that can impact the accuracy and reliability of drug screening results.
 One significant hurdle is the variability in cell response, which can arise from genetic differences among cell lines.
 This variability can lead to inconsistent results, complicating the task of drawing general conclusions about a compound's efficacy.

-The influence of assay conditions—such as variations in serum concentration, CO2 levels, and temperature—plays a critical role in shaping assay outcomes.
-Variations in serum concentration within the culture medium can significantly affect cell behavior, impacting both viability and proliferation assay results.
-This highlights the need for careful optimization of assay conditions to maintain consistency.
-CO2 levels and temperature in the incubation environment are crucial to cell metabolism and physiology, affecting the accuracy of viability and proliferation measurements.
-Maintaining stable conditions is essential for reliable assay performance.
+Furthermore, the influence of assay conditions—such as variations in serum concentration, CO2 levels, and temperature—plays a critical role in shaping assay outcomes.
 These conditions require meticulous control and standardization to ensure that results reflect the compound's effects rather than external variables.

 Another complex aspect is differentiating between cytostatic and cytotoxic effects.
 Understanding whether a compound inhibits cell growth or induces cell death is vital for accurately characterizing its therapeutic potential.
 However, making this distinction can be challenging without employing complementary assays.